searls/icloud-dotfiles/README.md

 1. Store dotfiles in iCloud Drive
 2. Store secure dotfiles (e.g. environment variables) in an encrypted disk image in iCloud Drive
-3. Symlink iCloud Drive to my home directory as `~/icloud-drive`
-4. Symlink all my dotfiles from iCloud Drive to my home directory
-5. Have a script that installs (or updates) all of the programs I typically need, such that it can be re-run gracefully
+3. Have a script that symlinks iCloud drive & dotfiles to my home directory and installs (or updates) the programs I use, such that it can be re-run gracefully

 ## Setup

-### Fetch the dotfiles and throw them in iCloud Drive
+### 1. Fetch the dotfiles and throw them in iCloud Drive

 Fork this repo and clone it into your iCloud Drive as "dotfiles" like so: